EugeneEl/eugeneel.atricles/_posts/2017-04-17-UI-tips-and-hacks.md

 ---
 layout: post
-title: 7 Useful tips and hacks for iOS UI.
+title: 7 Useful tips and hacks for iOS UI
 ---

 Building UI in mobile applications is one of the most time consuming part.
 Sometimes we struggling for hours with small things to make our customers and designers happy.
 Let's have a look on a set of tips to make work on UI less painfull.